Five Notches in the Lumber Hobbyist’s Belt-Loop

 Five Woodworking Essentials

-1. Dimensional Measuring: no woodworking project is complete without extensive measurement: materials, space, edges, holes.
+- Dimensional Measuring: no woodworking project is complete without extensive measurement: materials, space, edges, holes.
 You name it, and the wood hobbyist must measure it at some point.
-Measuring tools: carpentry try square, miter square, dovetail, marking gauge and simple tape measure.
+Measuring tools: carpentry tri-square, miter square, dovetail, marking gauge and simple tape measure.

-2. Cutting: although wood hobbyists purchase manufactured (pre-cut) wood, projects most often require more cutting.
-Wood shops contain saws of some kind, from small hack saws to six-foot band saws.
+- Cutting: although wood hobbyists purchase manufactured (pre-cut) wood, projects most often require more cutting.
+Wood shops contain saws of various types, from small hacksaws to six-foot band saws.
 This does not need to intimidate first-timers to woodworking.
 Just make sure you have the appropriate saw for the job, and the appropriate knowledge for using it.

 Fundamentals make great woodworking projects.
 Take care of that and have fun.

 - Building Inspectors Brace for Anticipated El Niño Flooding - April 25, 2016